Xpunn/Weatherman/README.md

 Now you can test the app on localhost:4200 from the browser.

 I started the process of creating this app with researching both Angular and Spring Boot.
 I read some blog posts, watched some tutorial videos and read some of the documentation.
-Then I created the backend with [Link](https://start.spring.io/ "spring initializer") and the frontend with the Angular cli.
+Then I created the backend with [Spring initializer](https://start.spring.io/) and the frontend with the Angular cli.
 Then I started implementing the backend testing it using Postman.
 When the backend could send a response with data from 2 weather APIs I started implementing the frontend.
 Then slowly I added more functionality and foxed many bugs along the way.
 The frontend took the most time because I had more experience beforehand with Java than Javascript/typescript.